WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 ## Loading a certificate chain ## {#cert-chain-format}

-The resource at a signature's `certUrl` MUST have the `application/cert-chain+cbor` content type, MUST be canonically-encoded CBOR ({{canonical-cbor}}), and MUST match the following CDDL:
+The resource at each element of a signature's `certUrl` list MUST have the `application/cert-chain+cbor` content type, MUST be canonically-encoded CBOR ({{canonical-cbor}}), and MUST match the following CDDL: